Aseem2004/Calculator/README.md

 <p>The calculator supports fundamental arithmetic operations, including addition, subtraction, multiplication, and division.
 Users can perform these operations seamlessly with the click of a button or by using their keyboard.</p>

 <li><b>Responsive Design:</b></li>
-The website is designed to be responsive, ensuring a consistent and user-friendly experience across various devices.
-Whether users are accessing the calculator on a desktop, tablet, or mobile phone, they can expect a seamless and visually appealing interface.
+<p>The website is designed to be responsive, ensuring a consistent and user-friendly experience across various devices.
+Whether users are accessing the calculator on a desktop, tablet, or mobile phone, they can expect a seamless and visually appealing interface.</p>

+<li><b>User-Friendly Interface:</b></li>
+<p>The interface is intuitive and user-friendly, making it easy for users to input numbers and perform calculations.
+Clear buttons and a straightforward layout contribute to a positive user experience.</p>

+<li><b>Dynamic Input Options:</b></li>
+<p>Users can input numbers and perform calculations not only by clicking on-screen buttons but also by using their keyboard.
+This dynamic input option adds to the convenience and flexibility of the calculator.</p>
 </ul>